 Create a New Term

-To create a new term, open the term base and click on the New button.
+To create a new term in Memsource web application, open the term base and click on the New button.
 The Terms dialogue window will be displayed.
-If a multilingual term base is being created, terms can be added in all languages at once.
+Here you can add new source and target terms or their synonyms.
+If your term base is multilingual, the terms can be added in all languages at once.

 It is also possible to add a term in one target language even when that term already exists in other TB languages.
 You can do this by hovering the mouse over the empty target and clicking on the blue plus sign (+) as shown below:

 You can add or edit the attributes of your terms or the term concept.
 These attributes will be visible in the Memsource Editors to the linguists.
 Click on the term in question and the editing window will open.

 In the Edit Term section, you'll find a list of the term's attributes that you can edit:

 - Status (New or Approved)

 - Terms added by Linguists have the New status by default.